 |After April 1, 2020||

 Thank you for understanding.

-Does every contestant get a callback with an agent, scout, manager or casting director?
+Does every contestant get a callback with an industry rep?

 Unfortunately, no. Not all contestants attending CMTC will receive a callback.
 The answer for this is not simple.
-Perhaps a contestant did not perform well because they were unprepared or nervous.
-Perhaps there were no agents searching for a contestant’s look or skillset at that particular time.
-However, not receiving a callback does not mean that models/talent should give up their dream of becoming a model, actor, singer or dancer.
-It may simply mean that they need to focus more on training and preparation.
-Indeed, many contestants have attended CMTC several times before receiving callbacks and starting their careers.
+Perhaps the contestant did not perform well because he or she was unprepared or nervous.
+Perhaps there were no agents, managers, producers, casting directors, or scouts (“industry reps”) searching for the contestant’s look or skills at that particular time.
+However, not receiving a callback does not mean that contestants should give up on their dreams.
+It could simply mean that they need to focus more on training and preparation.
+Indeed, many contestants attended CMTC several times before receiving callbacks and starting their careers.

 Does CMTC guarantee a contestant will be signed with an agent, get a job or become a star?

 No. CMTC’s function is to provide the opportunity for aspiring models and talent to educate themselves and showcase their potential in front of the best agents and scouts for the modelling and entertainment industries.
 Who gets signed for representation is entirely at the discretion of the agents, scouts, managers, and casting directors.
 Given the competitive nature of the modelling and entertainment industries, no one can guarantee jobs or success for models or talent.
 So, in short, attending CMTC does not guarantee success.
 CMTC does, however, provide an opportunity to be successful.

 CMTC has been described as an “educational experience.”
 What educational opportunities are available at CMTC?